 The City of Glendale General Plan Noise Element specifies outdoor and indoor noise standards for various land uses impacted by transportation noise sources.
 The City's noise standards are consistent with the State of California's noise standards.
 The interior and exterior noise standards are in terms of the CNEL scale.
 The standards state that for residential land use, the exterior noise exposure level shall not exceed 65 CNEL and the interior noise exposure level shall not exceed 45 CNEL.
 Open space park land has an exterior standard of 65 CNEL for hillside open space areas open to the public.
 Hotel, motel, transient lodging, church, school classroom, and hospital uses have interior noise limits of 45 CNEL.
-These levels are also consistent with the land use compatibility guidelines developed by the California Department of Health.
+The City of Glendale interior and exterior noise standards are reproduced below as Table 1.
+These levels are also consistent with the land use compatibility guidelines developed by the California Department of Health, and will be used to assess noise/land use compatibility in this report.